s-mbk/article-on-xenobots/index.md

 WHAT ARE XENOBOTS?
 ==================

-According to Sam Kriegman and Douglas Blackiston, the recognized inventors of xenobots in their article "A scalable pipeline for designing reconfigurable organisms", Xenobots are synthetic lifeforms that are designed by computers to perform some desired function and built by combining together different biological tissues.
+According to Sam Kriegman and Douglas Blackiston, the recognized inventors of xenobots in their article "A scalable pipeline for designing reconfigurable organisms" <sup>[2][3]</sup>, Xenobots are synthetic lifeforms that are designed by computers to perform some desired function and built by combining together different biological tissues.
 They are named after the African clawed frog (Xenopus laevis), a species of African aquatic frog with a powerful combination of experimental tractability and close evolutionary relationship with humans.

 ![](https://lh6.googleusercontent.com/Nzp2oZkOZwbxhgTJurObgIXbHTIFaxoBUXFd91lVe9bF7YdD5nMMdj268hTQqj29o3NSm77v-rOpRmF0xc0_4iQH5QMD2an5w376ujQ6HaXH7ITQurWay-iaZ-JE2i9n-uQOpeorM8UAwDP2kFduWJyLYStQz97COc_YVT-HcgyuF7YE2vfKScus9gkDuQ)